Applied-Genomics-UTD/docs/src/content/docs/course/week_04/assignment.md

     <!-- 0.
 Login to Sysbio -->
    - [ ] Download the references
    - [ ] Run the nf-core/rnaseq pipeline on the provided data
+     - [ ] Create a samplesheet for the workflow
+     - [ ] Pass the samplesheet, and reference files to the workflow
    <!-- 1b.
 Launch Workflow on Sysbio -->
    - [ ] Clean the results from the pipeline to a format that matches the `results.csv` created for deseq2 and edgeR in the Biostar Handbook using a Jupyter Notebook.
    - [ ] Produce the heatmap for the nf-core results.